iatkin/leaflet-svgicon/README.md

 Also included is L.Marker.SVGMarker, a small Marker wrapper class for SVGIcons with a setStyle implementation that handles marker opacity changes, monochromatic color changes and changes to specific icon options.

+There are also 2 example subclasses provided.
+One is rhombus shaped and includes an example SVGMarker subclass specific to this icon.
+The other is shaped like the Washington Monument.

 ## Requirements
 - Leaflet 0.7+ (earlier versions may work, but are untested)
 - Browser support for SVG

 ## Demo
 The following example is centered on the Washington Monument and allows for the manipulation of all icon options.
 The default options are shown as placeholder text.
-Also included is an option to view and manipulate the two example subclasses, a rhombus-shaped icon and a Washington Monument icon.
+The icon can also be changed to either of the example subclasses.

 [Example](http://iatkin.github.io/leaflet-svgicon/)